Interview with Allan Shanks, Group Wellbeing & HSEQ Director at Amey Plc

 Our LTI rate has improved 30% year on year.
 Not all of this is down to our initiatives and I have only summarised here a few examples of Amey doing the basics and doing them well.

 The impacts of the Covid-19 secure ‘arrangements’ cannot be underestimated.
 Social distancing has meant that people are slightly more aware of their activities, what they're doing and how it impacts others.
-In some areas, we have fewer clients and customers on site, so our people can focus on their own work and making well-judged decisions.
+In some areas, we have fewer clients and customers on site, so our people can focus on their own work and make well-judged decisions.

 It is worth ending on a very positive note, our pulse engagement surveys show a 92% positive rating for our wellbeing and health and safety initiatives, which really demonstrates a strong acceptance throughout the business.

 We have to do the right things, do them consistently well and do them every day – as this article outlines.
-We have much to learn from Covid-19 and our change of focus from ‘paper’ to people from hazard spotting and increased process to care and respect really will make the lasting difference.
+We have much to learn from Covid-19 and our change of focus from ‘paper’ to people from hazard spotting and increased process to care and respect really will make a lasting difference.

 Our people matter, safety matters, YOU matter.